Search blog

 II.
 How to Use In Order To in a sentence

-When the purpose of the action is directed at the subject of the sentence, we use In Order To combined with the infinitive form of the verb.
+When the goal of the action is aimed at the subject, In order to is combined with the infinitive form of the verb.
+The formula is as follows:

 S + V + in order (not) to + V(inf) = to do something to...